California Environmental Quality Act (CEQA)

 California Energy Commission Approves AHAM Bathroom Exhaust Fan Testing Program as Alternative 2025 Energy Code Compliance Pathway

 California has approved the AHAM bathroom exhaust fan certification program as a voluntary alternative pathway for 2025 Energy Code compliance.
-This provides manufacturers with a streamlined, industry-standard method to verify airflow ratings, reducing administrative friction for Title 24 building standard adherence.
+Manufacturers can now use industry-standard AHAM Verifide ratings to streamline compliance and reduce administrative burdens for Title 24 building standards.

 ceqanet.lci.ca.govUnited StatesUnited States